Introduction

 n_training_volume <- 3 * max_delay

-n_history_delay <- 0.5 * n_training_volume
+n_history_delay <- as.integer(0.5 * n_training_volume)

-n_retrospective_nowcasts <- 0.5 * n_training_volume
+n_retrospective_nowcasts <- as.integer(0.5 * n_training_volume)

 Next we will use the epinowcast

-function, enw_preprocess_data()
+function, enw_filter_reference_dates()

 training_data <- enw_filter_reference_dates(